Central America: Flags of modern Central America

-Coat of Arms of modern Central America
+Coats of arms of modern Central America

 Geography

 Central America is a part of North America consisting of a tapering isthmus running from the southern extent of Mexico to the northwestern portion of South America.
 Central America has the Gulf of Mexico, a body of water within the Atlantic Ocean, to the north; the Caribbean Sea, also part of the Atlantic Ocean, to the northeast; and the Pacific Ocean to the southwest.
 Some physiographists define the Isthmus of Tehuantepec as the northern geographic border of Central America, while others use the northwestern borders of Belize and Guatemala.
 From there, the Central American land mass extends southeastward to the Atrato River, where it connects to the Pacific Lowlands in northwestern South America.

+Central America has over 70 active volcanoes, 41 which are located in El Salvador, and Guatemala.
+The volcano with the most activity in Central America is Santa María.
+Still experiencing frequent eruptions to this day, with the last one beginning in 2013, and still is going on to this day.

 Of the many mountain ranges within Central America, the longest are the Sierra Madre de Chiapas, the Cordillera Isabelia and the Cordillera de Talamanca.
 At 4220 m, Volcán Tajumulco is the highest peak in Central America.
 Other high points of Central America are as listed in the table below:

 Between the mountain ranges lie fertile valleys that are suitable for the raising of livestock and for the production of coffee, tobacco, beans and other crops.
 Most of the population of Honduras, Costa Rica and Guatemala lives in valleys.

 Trade winds have a significant effect upon the climate of Central America.
 Temperatures in Central America are highest just prior to the summer wet season, and are lowest during the winter dry season, when trade winds contribute to a cooler climate.
 The highest temperatures occur in April, due to higher levels of sunlight, lower cloud cover and a decrease in trade winds.